a woman with a clipboard looks up in the forest

 chestnut flowers on a tree against a blue sky

-Restoring Chestnut Trees to Tribal Reserve in North Carolina
+Restoring Chestnut Trees to Tribal Reserve

 The Eastern Band of Cherokee Indians (EBCI) is mounting an effort to restore the American chestnut to their forests—a once-common eastern tree decimated by the chestnut blight of the early 1900s.
 Jaime Van Leuven spent the summer of 2021 trekking through Tribal Reserve in southwest North Carolina, looking for mature chestnuts.
 Jaime's report for the Tribe’s Natural Resources Department documents the history of the project, community outreach efforts, the layout and composition of their new American chestnut orchard, and the locations of the flowering trees she found.
 These trees may be used for cross-pollination to help breed offspring with blight resistance or to indicate places within Tribal Reserve where American chestnut seedlings may thrive as part of restoration efforts.
 Jaime is continuing her work with EBCI on American chestnut through an ORISE Fellowship with the U.S. Forest Service.